| News & Events (2006 Archive)November 7, 2006 New CME Identifier Released: CME-416 CME-416 was assigned

 and all CME identifiers are available on the CME

-CME and CME-24 Main Topics of Article on MSNBC Web Site
+List.
+CME and CME-24 Main Topics of Article on MSNBC Web Site CME-24 was

 the main topic of a February 3, 2006 article on MSNBC entitled "What's